tentone/nunuStudio/README.md

 - V0.8.9.24 Alpha
 	- Added snap to grid
 	- First version of NodeJS build system (@GGAlanSmithee)
+	- Open ISP as url argument on web version

 ### Runtime
 - nunuStudio apps are meant to be used inside web pages
 - To embed applications made inside nunuStudio in web pages the following code can be used